k21971/EvilHack/doc/evilhack-changelog.md

 - Show specific details in alignment abuse event history
 - Name the Infidel good-deed abuse event for its actual cause
 - Fix: getpos area filter could look outside the map
+- Fix: #tip into a bag of devouring or treasure ignored their rules